spilliams/qmk_firmware/keyboards/georgi/keymaps/spilliams/readme.md

 This iteration of my keymap changes how the qwerty layer is processed, so that it represents all the keys that Plover uses to turn a keyboard into a steno machine.

+In steno mode, the keymap emulates a TX Bolt machine.